alyoksi/nvim-config/README.md

    ```

 ### How to make clangd work
 As far as I know clangd is looking for a compile_commands.json in parent directories, so if you don't have one clangd won't work.
-But we have a solution!
 ```bash
 mkdir -p ~/.config/clangd
 echo '[]' > ~/.config/clangd/compile_commands.json